Digital Primary Care Innovation Hub

 - Nurture a thriving digital health and care ecosystem, supporting research and innovation, developing skills and capabilities and recognised internationally as an exemplar of innovation and digitisation.

-- Yorkshire & Humber Academic Health Science Network is one of 15 Academic Health Science Networks set up by NHS England to operate as the key innovation arm of the NHS.
+- Health Innovation Yorkshire & Humber is one of 15 Health Innovation Networks set up by NHS England to operate as the key innovation arm of the NHS, previously known as Academic Health Science Networks, AHSNs.

-- Across the country Academic Health Science Networks act as a bridge between health care providers, commissioners, academia and industry.
+- Across the country Health Innovation Networks act as a bridge between health care providers, commissioners, academia and industry.
 By connecting these sectors, we help to build a pipeline of solutions for the NHS from research and product development through to implementation and commercialisation.

 - Locally we work in partnership with our regional health and care community and develop projects, programmes and initiatives that reflect the diversity and meet the needs of our local populations and health care challenges.